mitchfen/learning_go/README.md

-the repo where I'm learning go
+I'm using this repo to learn Go